 enough water to just cover chicken

 Blend rempah in food processor:

 4-6 slices fresh ginger

-4-6 shallots (if you can’t get these, don’t worry)
+4-6 shallots (if you can’t get these, don’t worry, still good)

-3. Clean wok, same stir fry process again on medium heat.
+2. Clean wok, always start with a clean wok otherwise you’ll get a hard fond forming at the bottom of your wok and you won’t be able to “brown” anything.
+Turn on low to medium heat.
 Fry rempah and dry spices (cinnamon stick and cloves) for a bit.
 Don’t let it burn.
-Add the curry paste and immediately add the chicken.
-Coat chicken and onions with the paste as best you can, don’t worry if it’s not completely all over.
+Add the curry paste and immediately add the chicken and onions.
+Use spatula and coat chicken and onions with the paste as best you can, don’t worry if it’s not completely all over.